 Boise State Alumni Support Nursing Student Loan Debt Relief Through Sale of Beverage

 A Boise State University College of Business and Economics alumni couple is providing financial support to the College of Health Science RN and BS graduates who have graduated with student loan debt.
 The gift comes from the sale of the couple’s contemporary adult beverage, boozie, cocktails in a can.
-For every can sold, Luke Dixon, ’08, and Kasey Keller Dixon, ’08, in partnership with boozie’s Idaho distributor, Hayden Beverage, will give $2 toward the COVID-19 Idaho Relief Fund.
-The fund was established to support Boise State nurses who are on the front lines of the COVID-19 global pandemic and residents of Blaine County, which has felt the devastating effects of the virus first hand.
+The Ketchum couple sponsored a campaign where a portion of the sales from their company’s adult beverage, boozie, cocktail in a can, was donated to the COVID-19 Idaho Relief Fund.
+Of the $45,000 raised for local needs, $33,603 went to help with nursing student loan debt.
+The fund was established to support nurses and others working the front lines of the COVID-19 global pandemic.

 “We wanted to support people who are dedicated to not only bettering themselves and pursuing higher education, but also to helping those most affected by the pandemic, all at the same time no less,” said Kasey.
 “We’re honored to have the opportunity to work with Boise State in order to help hardworking people who have prioritized their betterment and are dedicated to helping others.”

 “Boise State worked with us to create a way for boozie to directly assist students facing the financial burden of student loan debt and the frontlines of COVID-19.
 This partnership allows us to make a direct impact in the lives of others,” he said.

 Part of the reason the Ketchum residents say they support Boise State and its students is the solid education they received while earning business degrees at their alma mater.

 “The people at Boise State fostered an environment that combined formal education with real-world experience, which is what made me appreciate my journey at Boise State most,” Luke said.
 “We were pushed to think outside the textbook, which was really beneficial.”